abhijithneilabraham/sentiapp/readme.md

 download glove embedding from nlp.stanford.edu/data/glove.6B.zip

-the file glove.6B.100d.txt is in the folder inside the zip.copy it
+the file glove.6B.100d.txt is in the folder inside the zip file.

 nn.txt contains the test review paragraph